 Often pretty to look at, How It Ends is a long journey with no real destination.

 From a cinematography perspective, How It Ends can be impressive.
-Beautiful scapes are lined in between destruction country-wide and it's truly breathtaking at times.
+Beautiful scapes are lined in between destruction country-wide, and it's truly breathtaking at times.
 Other times it feels fairly standard due to the scripting of scenes, mostly done at night.
-There are few visual effects that aren't practical in the movie, which is generally a good thing, but when the CGI comes into play, you can clearly tell what it is.
+Few visual effects aren't practical in the movie, which is generally a good thing, but when the CGI comes into play, you can clearly tell what it is.